 - You must vacate a parking space after your ticket has expired.

-- You must not return to the same space until 1 hour has elapsed.
+- You must not return to the same street until 1 hour has elapsed.

 - If you still have time left on your ticket you can use it elsewhere (provided you do not park in a more expensive zone).